sanyamagarwal10/Green-House-Monitoring-System/README.md

 # Green-House-Monitoring-System
-Developed a Greenhouse Monitoring System using Arduino Uno and PSpice to ensure optimal growing conditions for plants.
+Developed a Greenhouse Monitoring System using Arduino Uno and Proteus 8 Professional to ensure optimal growing conditions for plants.
 This project combined hardware and simulation tools to create a robust system for real-time environmental monitoring and control.

 # Key Features: